Skip to Content

 maker-logo

 I was recently selected to be a Michaels Maker, which is pretty exciting – it’s Michaels Stores team of 50 creative bloggers who have been assembled to “fuel your creativity” through various projects.
-One of our very first responsbilities was to check out some Creativebug classes.
+One of our very first responsibilities was to check out some Creativebug classes.

 I’ve heard about online craft classes but never had a chance to experience them until now.
 As you can imagine based on the beginning of this blog post, I tried Beginning Watercolor!